JulienMoehlin/MULTILAYER_Docker/README.md

 ## How to launch Multilayer with Docker ?
 (Step by step tutorial)

-Docker should be previously installed
+Docker should be previously installed.

+Start Docker service

 ```bash
 systemctl start docker